stevenmnocent/osticket-prereqs/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_77387910fc1a4be8b67ed724302d2e44~mv2.png" height="80%" width="80%" alt="osTicket: Prerequisites and Installation"/>
 </p>
 <p>
-2. Create a virtual machine and choose “RG-osTicket” as the resource group and Windows 10 Pro, Version 21H2 as the image.
+Step 2: Create a virtual machine and select "RG-osTicket" as the resource group and "Windows 10 Pro, Version 21H2" as the image.
 </p>
 <br />